Table of Contents

 What’s more, the intermediary is entitled to the reimbursement of the expenses incurred for the intermediation if this right was stipulated by the parties in the intermediation agreement.

 If the mediation was conducted by several intermediaries, each of them is entitled to an equal share of the fixed remuneration if the contract does not provide otherwise.
+You can reach out to the attorneys at our law firm in Romania for more details about concluding an agreement with several intermediaries.

 The intermediary undertakes the obligation of bringing his client into contact with a third party with the purpose of concluding a contract by said parties.
 The intermediary will act according to the intermediate’s instructions and is only reponsible for the conclusion of the contract and not its execution, so it becomes natural that the intermediary’s remuneration right to become valid when the contract is concluded between the client and the third party, and not when it’s executed.

 Another obligation of the intermediary is that of informing the third party regarding the advantages and the opportunity of concluding the mediated contract, provided that this does not culpably prejudice the interests of the client.
+Our Romanian lawyers can provide complete details on the intermediary’s obligations.

 The client’s obligations refer to the remuneration of the intermediary when the contract is concluded.
 The Civil Code stipulates that right of action on the payment of the intermediary’s due remuneration is subject to a time limit of 2 years.
 Moreover, the client has the obligation of informing the intermediary if the contract has been concluded within 15 days from the date of its conclusion, under the sanction of double remunaration provided that the agreement doesn’t stipulate otherwise.
 In the situation that the remunaration is established according to the value of the mediated contract or other essential elements of the contract, the client is obligated to comunicate them under the same conditions as those explained above.
+The experts at our Romanian law firm can give you details on the client’s obligations.